 What is Ubersuggest?

 Ubersuggest is a popular SEO tool that you can use for keyword research, backlink analysis, and competitive analytics.

 In 2017, Ubersuggest was acquired by internet marketer and entrepreneur Neil Patel.

 Neil Patel is a polarizing figure in the online marketing community.

 Case in point: Here’s a highly critical post about Neil Patel on the SEO subreddit that will give you an idea of why other marketers are averse to his promotional tactics and content strategy.

 Despite having detractors, he also has admirers in the community and has amassed quite a bit of following online.
 In fact, he has one of the fastest growing marketing channels on YouTube.

-As such, when Ubersuggest was acquired by Neil Patel, the news was viewed with scepticism.
+As such, when Ubersuggest was acquired by Neil Patel, the news was met with a certain degree of skepticism.

 The best part about Ubersuggest is that you can start using it for free.
 The free version of the tool is not as good since Neil Patel took over.
 In fact, their pricing page no longer has any mention of the free version.
 But you can still do a lot within Ubersuggest for free.